wdlingit/saddle-implement/README.md

-           -tolC       : factor C for tolerance threshold (default: 100) -outIter    : iterations to output answers (default: none) -badness    : no iteration and compute badness of iteration outputs (default: no) -startWith  : start the iteration with primer pairs assigned in given file (default: "")
+           -tolC       : factor C for tolerance threshold (default: 100) -outIter    : iterations to output answers (default: none) -badness    : no iteration and compute badness of iteration outputs (default: no) -startWith  : start iterations with primer pairs assigned in the given file (default: "")
 ```

 The input file `genePairedPrimerFile` should be a three column tab-delimited text file.
 In this input file, each line represents one primer pair by three tokens: (i) target ID, (ii) left primer, and (iii) right primer.
 The selection would be for primer pairs but not for individual primers. `outPrefix` specifies the output prefix of a number of output files: